ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ```cmd
 SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Signatures\Unmanaged
 ```
 Once there we will find some folders, one of them is the access point.
-At first I didnt consider the `access point` part and just thought about the network, once the answer was wrong I found that there is a similar name of the network but adding a `2`, this is the one we are looking for.
+At first I looked for the name of the network we found previously, but the answer was wrong, so I found that there is a similar name of the network but adding a `2`, this is the one we are looking for, I guess it makes since in the timeline this one its first, so that place must have a couple or more networks.

 <details>
   <summary>Click to reveal the answer</summary>